 There is no limit to the number of cats a person can own.
-However, all cats over 4 months of age must be vaccinated against rabies.
+However, all cats over four months of age must be vaccinated against rabies.
 Cat license tags are optional and are valid for the lifetime of the cat.
 The feeding of stray or feral cats does not constitute ownership.

 Citizens may lawfully place humane animal traps on their private property to capture any cats that may enter.
 However, if the cats are on private common grounds, the homeowners association would need to initiate the removal process.

 Animal Services has a limited number of cat traps available on a first-come, first-serve basis.
 There is a refundable $50 deposit required for a trap.
 If trapping the animal is very difficult, you may wish to consider hiring a private animal removal service which can do the work for a fee.

 Trapped cats must be transported by the citizen to Animal Services.
 The animal is accepted without charge at the Animal Services shelter.